-For example, our battery is the energy storage technology aboard the Zephyr S, a HAPS by Airbus.
-The Zephyr S is a stratospheric vehicle that is designed to fly for months at a time, at an altitude of approximately 70,000 feet.
-In 2018, after integrating our battery cells into the Zephyr S, Airbus set an endurance and altitude record by flying continuously for over 25 days.
+Our SiMaxx high energy battery cells have powered AALTO Airbus' Zephyr S stratospheric vehicle to numerous records since 2018.
+The Zephyr S is designed to fly for months at a time, at an altitude of approximately 70,000 feet.
+After integrating our battery cells into the Zephyr S, AALTO Airbus set endurance and altitude records by flying continuously for over 25 days in 2018 and 64 days in 2022.
 We continue to support the Zephyr S program and were presented the 2021 Innovative Supplier of the Year Award by Airbus.

-High Power Products.
-Our High Power products are designed for applications that place a premium on high power capabilities.
-For conventional high power lithium-ion batteries, specific energy typically ranges between 100-200 Wh/kg at 1C.
-In comparison, our High Power battery cells offer 350 Wh/kg at 1C and over 300 Wh/kg at 5C.
-In addition, these High Power cells are capable of fast charging such that they can charge from 0% to 80% in less than 6 minutes without performance degradation to cycle life or energy density.
-This level of power capability, energy density, and fast charge capability is optimal for the air transportation industry.
-The air transportation industry consists of either fixed-wing or eVTOL solutions, both of which require high power capabilities to lift the craft from the ground into the air.
-After the craft has reached "cruising altitude," the requirements shift from power to energy, which determines the range the aircraft can travel.
-Once the vehicle has landed, the turnaround time to get the vehicle back into the air becomes critical, which is why we have designed our High Power products with fast charge capabilities.
+High Power.
+Our SiMaxx high power battery cells are designed for applications that place a premium on power.
+These high power battery cells offer 400 Wh/kg and 1,020 Wh/L energy density with up to 10C continuous discharge capability.
+This performance is well suited for the air transportation industry, which requires high power capabilities to lift the aircraft from the ground into the air.
+In addition, our SiMaxx high power battery cells are capable of fast charging, from

+0% to 80% in less than 6 minutes.
+This level of power capability, energy density, and fast charge capability is optimal for urban air mobility and other air transportation industry applications.
+Once the vehicle has landed, the turnaround time to get the vehicle back into the air becomes critical, which is why we have designed our SiMaxx high power batteries with fast charge capabilities.

 In 2020, we began design and verification discussions with potential eVTOL customers.
-In 2021, we began a technical evaluation engagement with a tier-one eVTOL provider to develop an eVTOL-optimized battery system to support the development and commercialization of their eVTOL fleet.
-In 2022, we expanded our technical engagements with four additional eVTOL OEMs.
+Then in 2021, we began a technical evaluation engagement with a tier-one eVTOL provider to develop an eVTOL-optimized battery system to support the development and commercialization of their eVTOL fleet.
+In 2022 and 2023, we further expanded our technical engagements with eight additional eVTOL OEMs.